Bishop State Community College

-Bishop State Community College (BSCC) is a public, historically black community college with campuses and facilities throughout Mobile and Washington Counties in Alabama.
+Bishop State Community College is a public, historically black community college with campuses and facilities throughout Mobile and Washington Counties in Alabama.
 The college was founded in Mobile, Alabama, in 1927, and is accredited by the Southern Association of Colleges and Schools Commission on Colleges.
 It offers more than 50 associate degree and certificate programs.

-BSCC's athletic teams compete in the Alabama Community College Conference (ACCC) of the National Junior College Athletic Association (NJCAA).
+Bishop State's athletic teams compete in the Alabama Community College Conference (ACCC) of the National Junior College Athletic Association (NJCAA).
 They are collectively known as the Wildcats.

 History

 Bishop State Community College was founded in 1927 as the Mobile, Alabama, extension of Alabama State College, and initially offered courses to African-American certified teachers.
 In 1936, it was organized into a two-year college and renamed Alabama State College - Mobile Center, with O.H.
 Johnson serving as the first dean.
-In 1965, Alabama legislation officially declared BSCC a state junior college independent from Alabama State College, and it was renamed Mobile State Junior College.
+In 1965, Alabama legislation officially declared Bishop State Community College a state junior college independent from Alabama State College, and it was renamed Mobile State Junior College.
 The Alabama State Board of Education renamed the college S.D.
 Bishop State Junior College for its first president, Dr. Sanford D. Bishop, in 1971.
 In 1989, the board renamed it Bishop State Community College due to its expanded career, vocational, transfer and community service offerings.

-Historically, BSCC has primarily served the inner-city residents of Mobile and Prichard, Alabama to prepare them for open industry positions and career advancement.
+Historically, Bishop State has primarily served the inner-city residents of Mobile and Prichard, Alabama to prepare them for open industry positions and career advancement.

 Campus

-BSCC has seven on-site campuses in Mobile County.
+Bishop State has one on-site campus and several on-site instructional sites in Mobile County.
 Its five off-site locations are high schools throughout Mobile and Washington Counties.

 Mobile Campuses

 Main Campus

 Main Campus is located at 351 North Broad Street.
 It contains 14 buildings and covers 15 acre.
-The campus was acquired in 1942, making it BSCC's original building when the college was first established.
+The campus was acquired in 1942, making it Bishop State's original building when the college was first established.